IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 7. Select the 3rdth icon in the upper right of the screen to see the selected assets on a chart view
 ![setup_assets](./img/HPU_8.9/HPU 82.png)

-This page shows 3 charts:
+This charts view shows 3 charts:
-- a health wheel categorizing all of the assets by health
+- A health wheel categorizing all of the assets by health.
-- an unplanned downtime view showing hours of downtime by month
+- Unplanned downtime view showing hours of downtime by month.
-- a chart showing failure rate per manufacturer
+- A chart showing failure rate per manufacturer.

 !!! note "Value"
     Seeing key KPIs for multi-assets by health distribution, categorized by unplanned downtime or failure rate per manufacture can help understand assets failure trends.

 Drill-down through each of these charts to see the assets details of each category.